 This course is a study of literary achievement in the South from 1610 to the present, with attention to local color, the Southern Renaissance, and more recent Southern writers.
 Study may include writers such as Poe, Clemens, Warren, Faulkner, O'Connor, and Welty, among others.
-Prerequisite: Grade of "C-" or better in EN 200.
+Prerequisite: Grade of "C-" or better in at least one 200-level English course.